manasbhalerao23/Challenge_1a_solution/README.md

 1. **PDF Parsing**:
    - Use `PyMuPDF` (`fitz`) to extract text blocks, font sizes, styles, and positions from each page.
+   - Creating a Grouping policy to maintain the content of same paragraph together.

 2. **Feature Engineering**:
    - Generate features like:
      - Font size
+     - Page
      - Font weight (bold/regular)
-     - Uppercase ratio
      - Indentation
-     - Line spacing
+     - Line spacing (space above, space below)
-     - Text position on page
+     - Text position on page (x0,x1,top,bottom)
-     - Word count and character count
+     - Word count and Width
-     - For Japanese: segmentation features via `TinySegmenter` and `Jibea`
+     - Multinlingual check using regex (is_multilingual)
+     - Count of numbers and punctuation
+     - Line number in a Page

 3. **Heading Classification**:
    - Used a trained `XGBoost` model to classify each text block into one of: